pexpalacios/CPP/README.md

 ```
 - ex 01: Phonebook
 ```
 	Make two classes, a phonebook and its contacts.
-Use functions to set and get contact info within the phoebook
+Use functions to set and get contact info within the phonebook
 ```
 - ex 02: AccLogs
 ```
 	Figure out a .cpp file from a .hpp file, a main and the program's outout.
 ```

 ### CPP 01